HAS MY CAT GOT SOMETHING WRONG WITH ITS TEETH?

 A cat can’t tell you when it has tooth pain.
 But if a cat is going towards food, looking as if it is hungry, then taking only a bite or two and retreating, this may be tooth pain.
 Dribbling, refusal to eat hard food, bad breath, head shaking, red inflamed gums, pawing at the mouth, blood in the mouth and teeth chattering are all other symptoms.
 Occasionally a cat in severe tooth pain will sometimes also pull its own fur out.
 Tooth pain may also stop a cat grooming itself properly.
 Cats with painful teeth may become aggressive to their owners (Lund 2012)

-Tooth or mouth problems can be a symptom of serious underlying disease, so it is essential that you take your cat to the vet.
+Tooth or mouth problems can be a symptom of or a cause of serious underlying disease, so it is essential that you take your cat to the vet.
 A cat which doesn’t eat for 48 hours must always see a vet fast.
-For information on this consult “Mouth problems in the cat” on www.fabcats.org The underlying disease will need to be treated, in order to cure the mouth or teeth problems.
-It is also worth remembering that mouth cancer is relatively common in cats (Milella 2012)
+The underlying disease will need to be treated, in order to cure the mouth or teeth problems.
+It is also worth remembering that mouth cancer is relatively common in cats (Milella 2012).